 Sometimes, as I work tirelessly in my little corner at Schinkels’, I am reminded of how fortunate I am to have a job that I love.
 I mean, I get to come in every day, and clean the chicken, cut the chicken, prepare the chicken, kabob the chicken, roll the chicken, fillet the chicken, stuff the chicken, bread the chicken and bacon-wrap the chicken.
 New recipes are my speciality and I love to try them out on our unsuspecting, I mean, wonderful customers.
-I made something for our family last month, and Greg encouraged me to work out a variation to sell in the counter.
+I made something for our family once, and Greg encouraged me to work out a variation to sell in the counter.
 So, that meant that I had to figure out how we can make them quickly and efficiently and lots of them and have them still be tasty and hold well together in the counter.
 I did it all for you, so you don’t have to.

-This week, we unveiled the Bacon Wrapped Spinach and Feta Chicken.
+The Bacon Wrapped Spinach and Feta Chicken.
 (A.K.A.
 Greek Chicken).

 But, it struck me this week as I was working, that maybe some of our customers might want to make their own Greek Chickens or Chicken Cordon Bleu’s.
 I mean, I do enjoy cooking for my family in my own kitchen from time to time as well.
 When I’m not working.
 Or gardening, Or volunteering at school.
 Or cleaning my house, Or folding my laundry.